dropseed/plain/bolt-htmx/README.md

-# forge-htmx
+# bolt-htmx

-The `forge-htmx` Django package adds a couple of unique features for working with HTMX.
+The `bolt-htmx` Django package adds a couple of unique features for working with HTMX.
 One is [template fragments](#template-fragments) and the other is [view actions](#view-actions).

 The combination of these features lets you build HTMX-powered views that focus on server-side rendering and avoid overly complicated URL structures or REST APIs that you may not otherwise need.